mongodb/specifications/source/unified-test-format/unified-test-format.rst

 If the "waitForEvent" operation is not satisfied after 10 seconds, this operation MUST cause a test failure.

-The following arguments are suported:
+The following arguments are supported:

 - ``client``: Required string.
 Client entity whose events the runner will be waiting for.